cloudflare/cloudflare-docs/products/docs-engine/src/content/how-to-guides/migrate-a-product.md

 <Aside>

 __Note for Cloudflare employees:__ The details of this process are still being worked out.
-For the time being, please do not migrate any Cloudflare products without first checking in with Adam ([afs@cloudflare.com](mailto:afs@cloudflare.com), [@adamschwartz on Github](https://github.com/adamschwartz)).
+For the time being, please do not migrate any Cloudflare products without first checking in with Adam ([afs@cloudflare.com](mailto:afs@cloudflare.com), [@adamschwartz on GitHub](https://github.com/adamschwartz)).
 Thanks for your patience.

 </Aside>

-This document is intended to help __Cloudflare employees__ migrate [existing docs sites](https://developers.cloudflare.com/docs/) to the [`products/` folder](https://github.com/cloudflare/cloudflare-docs/tree/master/products) inside the [@cloudflare/cloudflare-docs](https://github.com/cloudflare/cloudflare-docs) repo on Github.
+This document is intended to help __Cloudflare employees__ migrate [existing docs sites](https://developers.cloudflare.com/docs/) to the [`products/` folder](https://github.com/cloudflare/cloudflare-docs/tree/master/products) inside the [@cloudflare/cloudflare-docs](https://github.com/cloudflare/cloudflare-docs) repo on GitHub.

 --------------------------------

 ## Prerequisites

-This document assumes a basic understanding of software development, how Github works, as well as familiarity with the Markdown syntax and YAML frontmatter.
+This document assumes a basic understanding of software development, how GitHub works, as well as familiarity with the Markdown syntax and YAML frontmatter.

 It also assumes you have read through [how the Docs Engine works](/how-it-works).